mirzaakhena/gogen/README.md

 Default is the registry name.
 You can name it whatever you want.
 After calling the command, some of those file generated will generated for you

 ## 7. Create entity
-entity is mutable object that has an identifier
+entity is mutable object that has an identifier.
+This command will create new entity struct under `entity/` folder
 ```
 $ gogen entity Order
 ```

 ## 8. Create valueobject
-valueobject is immutable object that has no identifier
+valueobject is immutable object that has no identifier.
+This command will create new state valueobject under `entity/` folder
 ```
 $ gogen valueobject FullName FirstName LastName
 ```

 ## 9. Create valuestring
-valuestring is a valueobject that has simple string type
+valuestring is a valueobject simple string type.
+This command will create new valuestring struct under `entity/` folder
 ```
 $ gogen valuestring OrderID
 ```

 ## 10. Create enum
-enum is a single immutable value
+enum is a single immutable value.
+This command will create new enum struct under `entity/` folder
 ```
 $ gogen enum PaymentMethod DANA Gopay Ovo LinkAja
 ```

 ## 11. Create state
-state is a enum that has a transition behaviour
+state is a enum that has a transition behaviour.
+This command will create new state struct under `entity/` folder
 ```
 $ gogen enum OrderStatus Confirmed Success Fail
 ```

 ## 12. Create error enum
-error enum is a shared error collection
+error enum is a shared error collection.
+This command will added new error enum line in `shared/errcat/error_enum.go` file
 ```
 $ gogen error SomethingGoesWrongError
 ```